SIERRA LEONE BIRDING TOUR: DETAILED ITINERARY

 Over 330 species of birds have been recorded from the new Gola Rainforest Park which incorporates two different forest reserves, Gola West (6,200 hectares) and Gola East (22,800 hectares).
 West African forests feature some difficult and challenging birding, so much patience and plenty of time is needed if we are to unearth some of its avian treasures.

 The big prize in this part of the forest is the Upper Guinea endemic Gola Malimbe.
 The species was described by Wolters as recently as 1974 and is also known as Ballmann’s Malimbe.
-Dr Peter Ballmann (b.1941) is a German geoscientist studying fossils from Ivory Coast, one of which was amazingly the malimbe!
+Dr Peter Ballmann (b.1941) is a German geoscientist studying fossils from the Ivory Coast, one of which was amazingly the malimbe!
 The species occurs in Sierra Leone, Guinea, Liberia and Ivory Coast and is classified as ‘Endangered’ by BirdLife International.
 Although there have been sightings in the other countries in the species range, it was only rediscovered in Sierra Leone as recently as 2007 and to this day the species remains little known.
 Habitat destruction appears to be the major threat as the bird seems to require primary forest, old secondary growth and only barely tolerates forests that have been logged.

 From Lalehun we shall trek some nine kilometres into the forest and camp overnight near a favoured area for the malimbe.
 This beautiful species occurs at very low density and are usually only encountered deep inside the forest in pairs or family groups.
-We know the nesting areas well and we have an excellent chance of seeing during our visit.
+We know the nesting areas well and we have an excellent chance of seeing this special bird during our visit.

 More Upper Guinea endemics occur here and we shall be trying hard to see Brown-cheeked Hornbill, Timneh Parrot, Kemp’s Longbill, the glorious Buff-throated Sunbird and Copper-tailed Starling whilst inside the forest, we aim to lure the ultra-skulking Green-tailed Bristlebill into view.
 If we are lucky we may see one or more of the more difficult species such as Blue-moustached Bee-eater or Lagden’s Bushshrike.
 During some stealthy searching along the forest trails, we may encounter Latham’s Francolin (and there is even a slim chance for the secretive regional endemic White-breasted Guineafowl).